iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

 If additional samples are available, the service calls this function again.
 However, reading values a single sample at a time is not the most efficient way to process incoming data.
 The Data Reader interface provides a number of different options for processing data in a more efficient manner.
-We discuss some of these operations in Section :ref:`Data Handling Optimizations`.
+We discuss some of these operations in Section :ref:`getting_started--data-handling-optimizations`.

+.. _getting_started--cleaning-up-in-opendds-clients:

 Cleaning up in OpenDDS Clients
 ==============================

+..
+    Sect<2.1.6>

 After we are finished in the publisher and subscriber, we can use the following code to clean up the OpenDDS-related objects: